SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Do I need a vapor barrier under a concrete slab?

 Yes for any habitable space, finished basement, attached garage, or pour you'll later cover with flooring.
-ACI 302.1R-15 specifies a vapor retarder of at least 10 mils per ASTM E1745; the older 6-mil polyethylene practice doesn't meet ASTM E1745 and shouldn't be used as below-slab moisture protection.
-For heavy traffic or angular subbase, 15 mils is the recommended thickness.
-The cost difference between 6-mil and 10-mil sheeting is small; the cost of replacing finished flooring after the slab sweats moisture is not.
+What to use: A 10-mil vapor retarder is the current industry recommendation for residential slabs.
+15-mil for heavy traffic or angular subbase that may puncture thinner sheeting.
+What NOT to use: The old 6-mil polyethylene practice doesn't meet today's industry standard for below-slab moisture protection.
+Why it matters: The cost difference between 6-mil and 10-mil sheeting is small.
+The cost of replacing finished flooring after the slab sweats moisture into it is not.

 What temperature can you pour a concrete slab in?

-ACI 306R-16 (cold weather) defines cold conditions as air temperature falling, or expected to fall, below 40°F during the protection period — at and below that threshold you need insulating blankets, a heated enclosure, or accelerating admixtures.
-ACI 305.1-14 (hot weather) caps general-construction concrete temperature at 95°F at the point of discharge — above that, slump loss and premature set kill the finishing window.
-(The 85°F figure floating around the internet is the mass-concrete threshold for elements over 1 meter thick — not residential slabs.)
-On a Chicago shoulder season — March or October — both ends of the day can swing through risky territory; pour mid-morning to give the cure window all the daylight you can.
+Between 40°F and 95°F is the workable band.
+Outside that, you need protection or additives.
+Cold-weather threshold (40°F): Below that, you need insulating blankets, a heated enclosure, or accelerating admixtures.
+Air temperature falling toward 40°F during the cure protection period counts.
+Hot-weather cap (95°F at point of discharge): Above that, slump loss and premature set kill the finishing window before you've troweled the surface.
+The 85°F number floating around the internet: That's for mass-concrete elements over 1 meter thick — not residential slabs.
+Chicago shoulder seasons (March, October): Both ends of the day can swing through risky territory.
+Pour mid-morning to give the cure window all the daylight you can.

 How long until I can walk on a new concrete slab?

-Light foot traffic in 24 to 48 hours depending on temperature and mix.
-Vehicle traffic typically in 7 days for a residential driveway — concrete reaches roughly 70% of design strength at 7 days and full design strength at 28 days per ACI 318.
-Don't backfill against fresh forms before day 14; lateral pressure on uncured concrete is how cracks happen.
-The calculator returns volume; the cure schedule belongs on your project plan.
+Light foot traffic in 24-48 hours.
+Vehicle traffic in about 7 days for a residential driveway.
+The strength milestones: Concrete reaches roughly 70% of design strength at 7 days and full design strength at 28 days.
+Foot traffic is fine well before 7-day strength; vehicle loads aren't.
+What to avoid early: Don't backfill against fresh forms before day 14.
+Lateral pressure on uncured concrete is how cracks happen.
+What the calculator returns vs. doesn't: The calc gives you volume.
+The cure schedule belongs on your project plan, not the calculator output.

 How far apart should control joints be in a slab?